LaToya Greenwood

-LaToya Greenwood (c.
-1974) is a Democratic member of the Illinois House of Representatives who has represented the 114th district since January 2017.
+LaToya Greenwood is a former Democratic member of the Illinois House of Representatives who represented the 114th district from January 2017 to January 2023.
 The 114th district includes Belleville, Brooklyn, Cahokia Heights, East St. Louis, Fairview Heights, Mascoutah, Millstadt, O'Fallon, Sauget, Scott Air Force Base, Shiloh, Swansea and Washington Park.
 Prior to her election to the Illinois House of Representatives, she served as a member of the East St. Louis City Council and Director of Human Resources for East St. Louis School District 189.
 She has a Bachelor of Arts from Michigan State University and a Master of Public Administration from Southern Illinois University at Edwardsville.

-As of July 3, 2022, Representative Greenwood is a member of the following Illinois House committees:
+Greenwood was a member of the following Illinois House committees: